tune-bot/core/README.md

 # tune-bot database
-go module for interacting with the tune-bot database
+Go module for interacting with the tune-bot database

-downloads songs as they are added.
+Downloads songs as they are added using [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 ```